-- Summer Sports = 17 athletes • Bocce Ball (6)
+- Bocce Ball (6) - Softball (11)

-- Swimming (6)

-- Softball (11)

 Participation included 135 hours of training, 33 hours of participation in community leagues and 134 hours of competition in SO Regional and State meets.
 Total staff time equaled 301 hours.
 There were also 32 volunteer coaches and unified partners from the community who put in approximately 194 hours volunteering in the DDRC SO program.